BetaHuhn/worker-setup/README.md

 ---

-Clone this repo and cd into it:
+If you want to deploy this Worker yourself, clone this repo and cd into it:

 ```shell
 git clone https://github.com/betahuhn/cf-worker-redirect && cd cf-worker-redirect